michael-lazar/playscii/README.md

 ## Controls

+Every keyboard shortcut available in Playscii is also shown in its pulldown menus!

 `Middle mouse drag` or `Shift + W A S D` or `Shift + arrow keys`: pan the view around

 `Mouse` or `arrow keys`: move the cursor around